azurearchetype/azurearchetype.github.io/_posts/2025-08-02-deployNatGateway-part2.md

 I feel we could spend an entire post just on template structures but I wanted to mention the main components in use for this solution.
 This would be a good topic for Discussions in the meantime.

-I started with a basic NAT Gateway template pulled from GitHub using Copilot and modified it with some basic edits.
+I started with a basic NAT Gateway template pulled from GitHub using Copilot and modified it with some basic edits to the parameters and resource naming.

 When I am developing new IaC code, I like to add default parameter values within the template.
 This helps me with debugging.
 If I see a default value in the deployment, I know where the value is coming from and can identify if it wasn't passed down from a parameter file or another 'parent' template.